 This is a Tier 1 site and is supported because it is a good integrator of the entire Wood River watershed.
 This site is located immediately downstream of both the Rte 95 overpass which pipes stormwater directly into the Wood River and the USGS stream gage (01118000).
 RIDOT is also constructing a toll gantry at this location (completion 4/18)and has loosely committed to treating highway runoff to the Wood River in a future bridge repair project.

+PRIOTITIES WITHIN TIERS 1 AND 2

+(TBD)

+BUSINESS MEMBERSHIP SUPPORT

+In 2017, WPWA initiated a campaign for business sponsorship of water quality monitoring stations, which costs $1,000/year and provides benefits as defined for a Business Member.

+Each business member will be assigned a site that they will be acknowledged as supporting on the WPWA website, and in other public media, as appropriate.
+A plaque or similar instrument will be made for each site in the WPWA supported water quality program that is awarded to the business partner supporting for display at their place of business.
+The plaque will remain with that sponsor until sponsorship ends (plaques will not be sponsor specific and will move to a new sponsor as appropriate).

+WPWA will convene business members at least once per year to provide an update on monitoring efforts and findings, and any trends or interesting findings.

+WPWA will meet individually with business members at least once per year to discuss their membership benefits, and to determine how we might adjust their benefits, within reason and as possible, to ensure their continued support of water quality monitoring.

+Business members in 2018 are: Fuss & O’Neill, Malted Barley, Grey Sail Brewing, GBC Associates.
+To sustainably support the 10 core sites, WPWA will focus effort on expanding the number of Business Membership patrons.

 OUTSIDE ENTITY SUPPORTED STATIONS

-The following water quality monitoring stations are located in the watershed, adding to the diversity of sites being assessed, and adding further richness to the data available by which to judge conditions and trends.
-Because these sites are supported by entities outside of WPWA, they are not incorporated into the WPWA 3-year strategic plan for water quality monitoring.
+The following water quality monitoring stations in the watershed are being sampled by entities outside of WPWA. adding to the diversity of sites being assessed, and adding further richness to the data available by which to judge conditions and trends.
 Should these sites not be supported as noted below in the future, WPWA will at that time assess the strategic importance of the site according to existing monitoring efforts, and include or exclude from the overall WPWA water quality monitoring program, as appropriate.
 These sites are:

 Upper Wood River is being monitored with the support of Trout Unlimited on the Falls River at Step Stone Falls and at Twin Bridges; both are Tier 1 sites